NeneWang/docs/docs/posts/journal/24-3-march.md

 ### Some notes regarding the idea of dev.
 And how to enforce such:

-- 48 Hours policy for all getbacks.
-24 Hours Policy for sms replies.
+- 48 Hours policy for all get backs.
+24 Hours Policy for SMS replies.

 With this type of policy you should be able to keep up with work.

 - In New York locations allow also: Visits and Monthly Photoshoot Sessions to keep Media upkeep.

 How to enforce such?
-Using the Focusmate strategy and just blocking the hours expected during the week immediatelly upon having a task received.
+Using the Focusmate strategy and just blocking the hours expected during the week immediately upon having a task received.

 Also how do you keep track of clients?